OPP coils / drivers¶

 When MPF sends this coil a pulse command, the coil will be fired for 30ms.

-If you want to hold a driver on at less than full power, MPF does this by using “hold_power” parameter which works for all platforms.
-It can range from 0 to 8 and hold_power/8 = time share the coil is on.
+If you want to hold a driver on at less than full power, MPF does this by using default_hold_power parameter which works for all platforms.
+It can range from 0.0 to 1.0 and defines the time share the coil is on (0%-100%).

 This will configure OPP card 0, solenoid wing 0, last solenoid to have an initial pulse of 32 ms, and then be held on at 50% power.